Tyrosinase Inhibitors To Lighten Skin

 How Fast Do Tyrosinase Inhibitors Work To Lighten Skin?

 Tyrosinase inhibitors begin blocking skin pigment production right away but it takes months to see results.
 This is because the skin pigment is in the cells of the epidermis called keratinocytes.
-It takes around 30-50 days for the epidermis to completely replace all of the skin cells and repopulate the epidermis with cells without melanin.1
+It takes around 30-50 days for the epidermis to complete the desquamation process and replace all of the skin cells and repopulate the epidermis with cells without melanin.1

 Here are other tips to help lighten skin faster:

-- Combine the tyrosinase inhibitors with antioxidants, soothing ingredients to reduce inflammation and pAR-2 inhibitors.
+- Combine with soothing ingredients to reduce inflammation because inflammation causes pigmentation

-- Use a moisturizer that has linoleic acid and linolenic acid fatty acids which help block tyrosinase.
+- Use a moisturizer that has linoleic acid and fatty acids which help block tyrosinase

 - Avoid heat

-- Wear a tinted mineral (Physical) sunscreen with iron oxides to protect the skin from blue light
+- Wear a tinted mineral (physical) SPF since iron oxides protect the skin from blue light

-- Use a melasma cream that combines tyrosinase inhibitors with anti-inflammatory and antioxidants.
+- Use a melasma cream that combines tyrosinase inhibitors with anti-inflammatory ingredients and antioxidants

 - Combine with microdermabrasion or chemical peels